 Bus Turning Lanes

-While ordinary bus lanes occupy the leftmost lane, some bus lanes are drawn on the rightmost lane to aid turning buses.
+While ordinary bus lanes occupy the leftmost lane, some bus lanes are drawn on the rightmost lane for places where only buses are allowed to turn right.
 This is most often found outside Bus Interchanges and Integrated Transport Hubs.
 Most of these turning lanes are bus-only lanes.